Copyright FAQ - Educational Use

 Be careful how you link to these articles.
 You will want to use the “official URL” to link to an item, not the temporary “session URL” provided when you use the database.
 See how the journal or database cites the article to determine the correct URL to link to.

 If you’re linking to an article only available through a subscription journal or database, only those with authorized access to that journal or database will be able to view the article.
-Visit the library website to see available online journals and databases, or ask a librarian if you need help finding full-text online resources.
+Visit the library website to see available online journals and databases, or ask us if you need help finding full-text online resources.

-3. What if I use CourseWeb, a system that uses uses passwords to limit access to students in a particular class?
+3. What if I use CourseWeb, a system that uses passwords to limit access to students in a particular class?
 Would that be fair use of copyrighted materials?

-It’s not clear whether this is fair use or not.
+Possibly.
 Certainly, limiting access to students in a particular class makes a better case for fair use, but even in limiting access, you still have to consider the four fair use factors and the guidelines for brevity and spontaneity.
 For example, you could post an article in CourseWeb for one semester only and not re-use it unless you get permission from the copyright owner.

-Basically, if it’s not permissible to distribute copies of articles, images, or other copyrighted materials in paper format, then it’s not permissible to distribute them in electronic format.
+It's important to remember that if it’s not permissible to distribute copies of articles, images, or other copyrighted materials in paper format, then it’s not permissible to distribute them in electronic format.

 You can put it on reserve in the library without getting permission from the copyright owner.